About NRG Energy, Inc.

 Mergers and Acquisitions

-In 2019, NRG agreed to acquire the retail electricity and gas business of Stream Energy for $300 million.
-The deal adds more than 600,000 residential customers in Texas and Pennsylvania and is aligned with NRG's strategy to exit electricity generation and transition to retail sales.
-The company acquired another retail energy company, XOOM Energy, in 2018 for $210 million.
-This acquisition balances NRG's generation portfolio in the East.
-It also enhances NRG's multi-brand and multi-channel strategy via XOOM's referral-based sales channel.
+In 2019, NRG acquired the retail electricity and gas business of Stream Energy for $300 million.
+The deal adds more than 600,000 residential customers in Texas, Pennsylvania, and seven other states plus Washington, DC, and is aligned with NRG's strategy to focus on its retail energy operations.

 Princeton, NJ 08540-6023